 Top pick: Strolling the Night Market in Luang Prabang

-Where to stay in the capital (Vientiane): Auberge Sala Inping, a small guesthouse featuring traditional architecture ($25)
+Where to stay in the capital (Vientiane): Auberge Sala Inpeng, a small guesthouse featuring traditional architecture ($25)

-Malawi, a tiny sliver of a country in East Africa, is sometimes called “The Warm Heart of Africa.”
+Even though I spent a whole summer working in neighboring Zambia, I never made it to Malawi, a tiny sliver of a country that’s sometimes called “The Warm Heart of Africa.”
 On a continent that’s known for the warmth and friendliness of its people, that’s a pretty big claim.
 Yet from what I’ve read, and what friends who’ve lived and traveled there have said, it might not be far off.

 Malawi’s other big draw: Lake Malawi, a stunning body of water that offers sandy beaches and clear water.
 The popular towns along the lake are budget- and backpacker-friendly spots known for their chill vibes.